 This project will only focus on the changeover street lights in local streets.
 Main road, decorative and public reserve/sporting street lights will not be changed as part of the initial project.
 Character street lights located in Colonel Light Gardens- Heritage Area, Springfield Estate, Urrbrae, Mitcham Village- Heritage Area, Craigburn Farm Estate, will not be changed to LED during this project.

 Enerven will progressively be replacing older lights (predominantly 80W Mercury Vapour lights) on residential streets across Zones 1 to 8 with 14W LED’s (Figure 1).
 There are larger lights classified as ‘Vehicular (V) road lights’ that are used on major roads, intersections and at traffic control devices, however, energy efficient alternatives are not yet feasible for replacement of these lights.
 A small number of previously faulty lights have already been replaced with new LED lights across City of Mitcham by Enerven.

 Enerven crews will be changing lights from February 2018 across the City of Mitcham.
-If you would like to find out which suburbs Enerven are currently working in, and which suburbs are upcoming, a project update will be made available shortly with this information.
-Please check back soon.
+If you would like to find out which suburbs Enerven are currently working in, and which suburbs are upcoming, to find out when the lighting will be replaced in your area please download the Project Progress Report here.

 If you are concerned about a street light that may be below standard or require additional street lights please complete the following online form via the City of Mitcham website.

 To report a street light not working or operating during day light hours, you can visit the SAPN site here and report the fault.
 In the first instance you can contact SAPN, on 13 12 61, who will investigate resident requests.